fiverx-gfi-bremen/fiverx-api-java/README.md

 # Installation

-1. JDK 1.7 or higher must be installed and JAVA_HOME should point to this installation.
+1. JDK 1.7 or higher must be installed and <code>JAVA_HOME</code> should point to this installation.

-1. We are using strong java cryptography, not suitable for the NSA ;-) Install the unlimited JCE policy http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html or change the key length within de.vsa.fiverx.poc.plain.crypto.AesCryptoHelper from 256 to 128
+1. We are using strong java cryptography, not suitable for the NSA ;-) Install the unlimited JCE policy http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html or change the key length within
+    <code>de.vsa.fiverx.poc.plain.crypto.AesCryptoHelper</code> from 256 to 128

-1. If you are behind a proxy, create or edit 'gradle.properties' within the project directory to ensure connectivity Example of content with proxy settings for http and https:
+1. If you are behind a proxy, create or edit <code>gradle.properties</code> within the project directory to ensure connectivity
+   Example of content with proxy settings for http and https:
    ```
         systemProp.http.proxyHost=my.proxy